vtrpldn/gutenberg/packages/block-editor/README.md

 <a name="FocusCapture" href="#FocusCapture">#</a> **FocusCapture**

-Renders focus capturing areas before and after `children` to redirect focus to the selected block if not in navigation mode.
+Renders focus capturing areas before and after `children` to redirect focus to the selected block if not in Navigation mode.
+This complements the behaviour of skipping content when tabbing out of the blocks in Edit mode.
+It ensures that controls in the toolbar and sidebar can easily be accessed, and also that the block selection is not lost.

 _Parameters_